1. Adventist Web Engine

 Overview

-Through the use of its settings it is possible to configure the webpage to provide information to the visitor, SEO information, configuration of frontend blocks and other features.
+Through the use of its settings, it is possible to configure the webpage to provide information to the visitor, SEO information, configuration of frontend blocks and other features.

-The settings are internal to the webpage and are not the content of the webpage, but the meta-data of the webpage and may impact how the content of the page is displayed on the frontend.
+The settings are internal to the webpage and are not the content of the webpage, but the meta-data of the webpage may impact how the content of the page is displayed on the frontend.

 How to

-Adjust page settings:
+Adjust Page settings:

 • General tab